+I LOVE starting a new month.
+All those white squares in the calendar represent breathing room, margin in our lives, and a relaxed pace.
 Can we really change?
 Yes, IF we get control of our time by controlling our calendar.
 That can be done by “tweaking” our lives with the following Time Tips:

 A frown on your face and the “pedal to the metal” feeling all day long are red flags that you are living beyond your means ‒ mentally and emotionally.
 Identify your stressors and make a change until they are at peaceful levels.

 This is the maximum number that will allow you to be on top of things at home and at work.

 Recognize that your time schedule is full now so when you add something new, you must say “no” to something comparable.
-For example, adding a new project means making sure lose ends are tied up on other projects.
+For example, adding a new project means making sure loose ends are tied up on other projects.